dylanMaimaiti/websocket-tic-tac-toe/ReadMe.md

 ## Trying it out
+- Currently it will not work like this, I have hidden my database connection info and so the database and user auth won't work
 - If you would like to try it, and I have not yet finished and hosted it, you can clone the repo and do:

         npm install